The Blair Witch Project

 Koepp's direction creates a sense of unease that builds throughout the film, culminating in a chilling climax that leaves you questioning what is real and what is imagined.

-A highly under appreciated movie and one of the best of 1999.
+A highly under appreciated movie.
 [Stir of Echoes on IMDB]

 Ravenous